akarnokd/ThePlanetCrafterMods/README.md

 ## (Cheat) Machines Deposit Into Remote Containers

 For this mod to work, you have to rename your containers.

-For example, to make machines deposit Iron, rename your container(s) to something that includes `*Iron`.
+For the default naming convention, for example, to make machines deposit Iron, rename your container(s) to something that includes `*Iron`.
 For Uranium, rename them to `*Uranim` (remark: this is a misspelling in the vanilla game which will probably never be fixed as it would break saves).
 Note the `*` in front of the identifiers.
 Identifiers can be any case.